anthonylangsworth/GammaWorldCharacter/README.md

 Gamma World Character
 ===

-A representation of a character in Gamma World, a role playing game from Wizards of the Coast (http://www.wizards.com/dnd/gammaworld.aspx).
+A representation of a character in "D&D Gamma World", a role playing game from Wizards of the Coast (http://www.wizards.com/dnd/gammaworld.aspx).

-Note that much of the material; such as origin names, power names and power descriptions; is copyright Wizards of the Coast.
+Note that much of the material; such as origin names, power names and power descriptions; is copyright 2010 Wizards of the Coast LLC.
 Therefore, this only contains information for creating low level characters with a few origins.
 Note that additional origins, powers, higher level characters and so on can be added easily.

+For more information on using and extending the library, see the "doc" folder.

 Structure
 ---